Medical Electives for Final-Year Students

 Opportunities for Medical Students

-At Vine Trust, we provide incredible opportunities for final-year students with medical, dental, nursing, and other health-related training to participate in unique medical expeditions on board medical ships in the Peruvian Amazon or the Tanzanian Lake Victoria regions.
+At Vine Trust, we provide incredible opportunities for students with medical, dental, nursing, and other health-related training to participate in unique medical expeditions on board medical ships in the Peruvian Amazon or the Tanzanian Lake Victoria region as part of their Junior Elective.

-Over the years, we’ve had many students from 15 countries participate in expeditions as part of their elective placements.
+Over the years, we’ve had many students from fifteen countries participate in expeditions as part of their elective placements.

 On these expeditions, medical volunteers will engage fully in activities that are mutually beneficial to both the crucial work and support that takes place on the ships and to their own individual and professional development.